-Paintless dent removal on large and complicated damage
+How complex dents are removed: Paintless dent removal on large and complicated damage

 The problem is that many larger dents on today’s cars are complicated.
-They have creases, trapped pressure, displacement, and edge damage.
+They have creases, trapped pressure, displacement and edge damage.
 All of which need to be addressed in their own way to gradually bring the mass of the dent out.

 Paintless Dent Removal Tools Used:

-- Special PDR rods with different shaped tips to apply pressure to the inside of the dent.
+- Special PDR rods with different shaped tips to apply pressure to the inside of the dent

 - Adhesive or “glue pulling” system

-This before and after paintless dent removal video was filmed in London, Ontairo Canada.
-Despite the some of the difficult characteristics of the damage we were able to remove the dent with a smooth high-quality finish and save the customer over half the cost of having the dent repaired and refinished at an automotive body shop.
-This video is not a step-by-step or “how-to” video.
-Rather it is just a before and after showcase.
+This before and after paintless dent removal video was filmed in London, Ontario, Canada.
+Despite some of the difficult characteristics of the damage, we were able to remove the dent with a smooth high-quality finish.
+The customer was able to save over half the cost compared to having the dent repaired and refinished at an automotive body shop.
+For paintless dent repair services in London ON and surrounding areas, feel free to contact us for a free estimate or a repair appointment.